 Many studies proved that, fatty acids, peptides, hydrogen peroxide and vitabmins produced by probiotics like L.acidophilus rhamnosus, L.fermentum, L.paracasei, B.longum, B.infantis are suitable alternative to antimicrobials to prevent spoilage of food.
 (Mahsa Abbasi et al. 2020; Forkus et al., 2017; Higashi et al., 2020).
 Moradi et al., 2019 reported that postbiotic in milk influences the sensory scores and negative score for consumer acceptance.
 It might be due to preparation of postbiotics in laboratory scale using mannitol salt agar.

 Postbiotics used in elimination of biofilms in food industry.
 Postbiotics derived from probiotics viz., Lactobacillus acidophilus LA5, Lactobacillus casei 431, and Lactobacillus salivarius had effect on biofilm formed by L. monocytogenes on the polystyrene surface.
 Sharma et al., 2018; Moradi et al., 2019.
 Food components viz., fat, protein, carbohydrate, endogenous microflora will influence the function of postbiotics and specifically the proteolytic enzyme will dysfunction of postbiotics.
 The best pH ranged from 4 to 9 for proper function of postbiotics and high acidity or alkaline nature of food affect the function of postbiotics.
 Heat is also an important factor responsible for antimicrobial action of postbiotics.
 Protection of postbiotics from adverse environment could be employed through microencapsulation methods.
-Encapsulated postbiotic of Lactobacillus plantarum antimicrobial effects in adverse conditions like incubation temperature, moderate pH, and EDTA, sodium dodecyl sulfate (SDS), and twin) against Escherichia coli, Salmonella, staphylococcus aureus, Listeria monocytogenes, and Bacillus subtilis.
+Encapsulated postbiotic of Lactobacillus plantarum antimicrobial effects in adverse conditions like incubation temperature, moderate pH, and EDTA, sodium dodecyl sulphate (SDS), and twin) against Escherichia coli, Salmonella, staphylococcus aureus, Listeria monocytogenes, and Bacillus subtilis.
 Mogahed Fahim et al., 2021 demonstrated that postbiotics had detoxification effect against aflatoxin M1 in milk powder.
 However sun et al., 2023 demonstrated that thermal treatment above 1000C diminished the antioxidant activity of postbiotics of Bifidobacterium lactis and Lactobacillu paracasei.
 Hence more research shall putforth towards the mechanism and environmental factors influencing the postbiotics before application in dairy products.

 Postbiotics can be applied as coating or adding to the packing material for effective antimicrobial action.
-Organic acids viz., lactic acid, acetic acid and citric acids are diminish growth of pathogen by decreasing their cytoplasmic pH (Hosseini, et al., 2021).
+Organic acids viz., lactic acid, acetic acid and citric acids are diminish growth of pathogen by decreasing their cytoplasmic pH (Hosseini et al., 2021).
 Darwish et al., 2022 reported in their study that, sensory qualities of yoghurt added with postbiotic of E.coli were good except colour and declining the sensory scores during storage.
 Garnier et al., 2019 revealed that postbiotic of LAB, inhibit the fungal growth in sour cream and cheese without any deviation in sensory scores.
 Further it is reported that high concentration of postbiotics caused negative effects on sensory qualities.
 Safety and quality aspects of postbiotic need to be explored further and it is still in infant stage.
-Aggarwal et a., 2022.
+Aggarwal et al., 2022.

 Conclusion